vs-bandaru/brainteaser-task/README.md

 # Brain Teaser - A Novel Task Defying Common Sense
-Authors: Vagdevi Sahasra Bandaru, Devika Tiwari, Bake Wang
+Authors: Vagdevi Sahasra Bandaru, Devika Tiwari, Blake Wang

 ## Introduction
 This is the github repo for our ENLP course project.
 We used 4 models: Canine, T5, BERT and Mistral for this task.
 The code for each model is separate: `canine.ipynb`, `t5.ipynb`, `bert.ipynb` and for Mistral, `mistral_baseline` for zero-shot inference and `mistral_fewshot` for few-shot inference.